-The manual now states to always use a single space after any body-text punctuation, whether it’s at the end of a sentence or not.
-In the 6th edition, two spaces would be required at the end of a sentence, while a single space would only be used after punctuation that was not at the of a sentence.
+The manual now states to always use a single space after any body-text punctuation, whether it is at the end of a sentence or not.
+In the 6th edition, two spaces would be required at the end of a sentence, while a single space would be used after punctuation that was not at the of a sentence.
 Other important changes include:

 - Heading fonts sizes for levels 3 through 5 have been changed to make them easier to read.